Observation of tunable discrete time crystalline phases

-In ``More is different", Anderson speculated on the possibility of symmetry breaking and emergence of stable collective phases in time, in close analogy with emergent crystalline phases in space~\cite{doi:10.1126/science.177.4047.393}.
-Over last decade, renewed interest in possible temporal symmetry breaking resulted in the discovery of discrete time crystals (DTCs), which are emergent phases of interacting periodically driven systems~\cite{PhysRevLett.109.160402, PhysRevLett.117.090402,PhysRevLett.116.250401,PhysRevLett.118.030401,doi:10.1063/PT.3.4019,Mi2022,doi:10.1126/science.abg8102,doi:10.1126/science.abg2530,PhysRevLett.127.090602}.
-In a DTC phase, multiple interacting modes of a driven system settle into a common period that is longer than the drive.
-Such collective breaking of discrete time translational symmetry results in a dynamical steady state, the DTC phase, that exhibits novel features reminiscent of equilibrium thermodynamic phases.
-Such phases have been suggested for applications in computation, metrology, and sensing ~\cite{doi:10.1146/annurev-conmatphys-031119-050658,https://doi.org/10.48550/arxiv.1910.10745,Sacha_2017}.
-Experiments in quantum systems with ions, atoms and defects in solids observed signatures of DTC in the form of subharmonic entrainment~\cite{Choi2017,Zhang2017,Autti2022}.
-Nevertheless, multiple questions regarding the origin and nature of DTCs remain unanswered.
-First, what mechanisms ensure stability of DTC phases against drive heating and fluctuations~\cite{Yao2020,PhysRevLett.127.043602}?
-Second, can a truly many-body DTC phase arise in a fully classical system~\cite{Yao2020}?
-Third, are there DTC phases with complex symmetry types beyond subharmonic entrainment~\cite{Yao2020,PhysRevLett.123.124301,PhysRevLett.127.140603,PhysRevLett.127.140602,PhysRevE.100.060105}?
+\paragraph*{\textbf{Introduction:}} Over last decade, renewed interest in possible temporal symmetry breaking resulted in the discovery of discrete time-crystals (DTCs).
+These emergent phases of interacting periodically driven systems~\cite{PhysRevLett.109.160402, PhysRevLett.117.090402,PhysRevLett.116.250401,PhysRevLett.118.030401,doi:10.1063/PT.3.4019,Mi2022,doi:10.1126/science.abg8102,doi:10.1126/science.abg2530,PhysRevLett.127.090602} have been suggested for applications in computation, metrology, and sensing ~\cite{doi:10.1146/annurev-conmatphys-031119-050658,https://doi.org/10.48550/arxiv.1910.10745,Sacha_2017}.
+In a DTC phase, a periodically driven many-body system settles into a common period that is longer than the drive, breaking the discrete time translational symmetry.
+Such collective breaking of discrete time translational symmetry of the periodic drive results in a non-ergodic dynamical steady state, the DTC phase, that exhibits novel features reminiscent of equilibrium thermodynamic phases.
+In a closed system, prethermal DTC phases are observed, which is stabilized by localization, disorder, and many-body interaction but eventually thermalizes after a very long time ~\cite{Zhang2017,Choi2017,doi:10.1126/science.abg8102}.
+For an open system, DTC phases are stabilized by the interplay between periodic drive, nonlinearity, linear and nonlinear damping and the many body nature of the system~\cite{PhysRevLett.126.020603,Yao2020,PhysRevLett.127.043602,pub.1117345355}.

-Here, we answer some of these questions by observing a range of new DTC phases as well as transitions between them in a classical NEMS.
-The phases satisfy three accepted criteria of genuine DTCs ~\cite{PhysRevLett.123.124301, https://doi.org/10.48550/arxiv.2203.05577, Yao2020,https://doi.org/10.48550/arxiv.1910.10745}: